Lurgan: GAA

 Lurgan has a large GAA presence, with Gaelic football being played by clubs Clan na Gael CLG, Clann Éireann GAC, Éire Óg CLG, Sarsfields GAC (Derrytrasna), St Mary's GAC (Aghagallon), St Michael's GAC (Magheralin), St Paul's GFC, St Peter's GAC and Wolfe Tone GAC, Derrymacash.
-There is also a well-respected girls camogie club at Clann Éireann, and boys hurling club Seán Treasy's, which has been amalgamated at a youth level with Portadown's St Malachy's, to create North Armagh Hurling.
+There is also a well-respected girl's camogie club at Clann Éireann, and hurling club Seán Treacy's, which has been amalgamated at a youth level with Portadown's St Malachy's, to create North Armagh Hurling.

 Football

 The town is home to NIFL Premiership club Glenavon, established in 1889 and based at Mourneview Park.
 In 1952, Glenavon became the first club outside Belfast to win the Irish League title, and picked up a further two titles in 1957 and 1960.
 NIFL Premier Intermediate League club Dollingstown play at nearby Planters Park.

-Lurgan also has a strong footballing scene in the lower leagues, with clubs such as Lurgan Town, Oxford Sunnyside and Craigavon City representing the area in the intermediate divisions of the Mid-Ulster Football League, while Derryhirk United, Hill Street, Lurgan BBOB and Goodyear play in the junior divisions.
+Lurgan is also home to several teams which play in the lower leagues, with clubs such as Lurgan Town, Oxford Sunnyside and Craigavon City representing the area in the intermediate divisions of the Mid-Ulster Football League, while Derryhirk United, Hill Street, Lurgan BBOB and Goodyear F.C. play in the junior divisions.

-Lurgan Celtic previously played in the NIFL Championship and Premier Intermediate League, but following financial difficulties, the club resigned from league football on 15 August 2019, and will resume senior activities from Mid-Ulster Junior Division 3 for the 2020–21 season.
+Lurgan Celtic previously played in the NIFL Championship and Premier Intermediate League, but following financial difficulties, the club resigned from league football on 15 August 2019, and planned to resume senior activities from Mid-Ulster Junior Division 3 for the 2020–21 season.

 Other sport

-Boxing is a common sport amongst children and adults of all ages and gender, with clubs such as South Paw Boxing and Fitness club and The Fitness Factory being popular choices.
+Boxing is a common sport among children and adults, with local boxing clubs including South Paw Boxing and Fitness club and The Fitness Factory.

 Cricket has two clubs, Lurgan Cricket Club and Victoria Cricket Club.
 Rugby union is played by Lurgan RFC, who share their Pollock Park ground with Lurgan Cricket Club.

 Tennis is played by Lurgan Tennis Club which is in Lurgan Park.
-Lurgan Golf Club is an 18-hole challenging parkland course bordering on Lurgan lake.
+Lurgan Golf Club is an 18-hole parkland course bordering on Lurgan lake.

 The Lurgan Park Rally, inaugurated in 1980, was one of the largest motorsport events on the island of Ireland.
 However, the event has been on hiatus since 2017.

-Lawn Bowls.
-Lurgan Park is home to Lurgan Bowling Club who field teams in the NIBA,the NIWBA and the Veterans leagues.
+Lurgan Park is home to Lurgan Bowling Club who field lawn bowling teams in the NIBA, the NIWBA and the Veterans leagues.